bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Mimic Pivot tables

-Note that you can also mimic a pivot like structure using the regular functions in Excel.
+Note that you can also mimic a pivot like structure using regular functions in Excel.
 For example, you could get more or less the same results als follows:
 First extract the unique values of the `Physical_Activity` column: